-The Commonwealth Standard Grant Conditions for FaRS set out clauses on spending, reporting and repaying grant funding.
+The Commonwealth Standard Grant Conditions for BBF services set out clauses on spending, reporting and repaying grant funding.

-6.2.
+7.2.
 Funding innovation

 The department encourages service providers to pursue innovative ideas to enhance service delivery outcomes.
-Service providers may utilise up to 10 per cent of their grant funding for the development of innovative concepts in consultation and agreement with the department.
+Service providers may utilise up to 10 per cent of their grant funding for undertaking an innovative program/activity or development of innovative concepts in consultation and agreement with the department.

-6.3.
+7.3.
 Long-term sustainability